 - In the Treeview right-click on Design Envelope (Max) and select the Set Active option.
-On the Set Active dialog, ensure that Max / min primary component with coincident effects is selected. - Ensure entity Steel Frame: BS EN1993-1-1:2005+A1:2004:2014/NA+A1:2014 and component UtilMax are selected from the drop down lists - Ensure that Change existing drawing layers to above component is selected (so that contours of UtilMax as previously chosen on the Contours layer) and click the OK button.
+On the Set Active dialog, ensure that Max / min primary component with coincident effects is selected. - Ensure entity Steel Frame: BS EN1993-1- 1:2005+A1:2004:2014/NA+A1:2014 and component UtilMax are selected from the drop down lists - Ensure that Change existing drawing layers to above component is selected and click the OK button.